 Since its opening in 2016, A Little Taste of Home has become an Athens institution.
 The restaurant is owned by Ahmad Alssaleh.

 Alssaleh reins from Syria, after relocating to Athens from Palmyra in 2010.
-Fellow lovers of Middle Eastern cuisine and those with an adventurous palette who want to try something new should consider stopping by here for dinner.
+If you love Middle Eastern cuisine, or you have an adventurous palette, you should stop by here for dinner.

 A Little Taste of Home’s diverse menu boasts dishes from Syria, Greece, and other countries across the Mediterranean and the Middle East.
 Consider ordering a plate of kioufta bil karaz for the table.

 This is a signature dish from Aleppo that consists of meatballs soaked in cherry sauce.
 For your main, order up a Damascan baba ganoush or a flavourful marinated lamb tagine.

 Athiri Restaurant is the obvious choice for contemporary Greek cuisine in Gazi.
 Athiri is the brainchild of chef Alexandros Kardadis, and its setting could not be more inspiring.

 The restaurant is set inside a grand neoclassical mansion on Platoin street.
 The menu offers a modern twist on traditional classics and prides itself on using the freshest Greek ingredients.